 What is the LOTO procedure?

 The LOTO procedure is a standardized process for making sure machines are properly shut off and cannot restart until maintenance is finished.
-In other words, it is the step-by-step method of preparing, isolating, and verifying energy sources to keep employees safe from unexpected energy release.
+It is the step-by-step method of preparing, isolating, locking out, releasing stored energy, and verifying energy sources to keep employees safe from unexpected energy release.

 What are the 6 steps of LOTO?